hollyouellette/Election_Analysis/README.md

   **Example #1**: Audit Election Data to determine the results of US Presidential Primary Election

   This script can be modified so that it can audit the election data of a US Presidential Primary Election.
 This can be accomplished by adding lists and dictionaries to hold the voter data from the States and Towns included in this election.
-After this, _for loops_ can be added to the script to analyze and output the voter turnout and percentage votes from each State and Town.
+After this, _for loops_ can be added to the script to audit the voter turnout and the percentage of total votes from each State and Town.

   **Example #2**  Audit Election data to determine the results of a Canadian Federal Election

   This script can be modified so that it can audit the election results of a Canadian Federal Election, where the data used to determine the election results is different than that of the US congressional precinct in Colorado.
-This can be achieved my making the following additions to the script:
+This can be achieved by making the following additions to the script:
    - Groups each Member of Parliament (MP) with their Political Party.
    - Determines the winning MP/Political Party for each constituency in the House of Commons.
    - Calculates the total constituencies won for each Political Party and calculates this as a percentage of the total constituencies.